 Summer is in full swing and if you haven’t yet had a sunburn or an over-scratched mosquito bite then I’d say you’re doing great.
 Now, the shelves of your favorite beauty store are filled with products that mimic a ‘sat-by-the-pool’ life — bronzers, highlighters, dewy bb creams, etc. But as hard as you try, sometimes you just can’t fake the glow.
-If you’re not taking care of your skin from the inside out then you will inevitably look stressed, not supple.
+If you’re not taking care of your skin from the inside out then it will inevitably look stressed, not supple.

-Don't double down on moisturizing serums and creams though, start with what’s in your fridge and pantry first:
+Rather than reaching for a new serum, start with what’s in your fridge and pantry first:

 It’s no wonder that beauty brands are now looking towards plant power to market their products.
 For over a decade, veggie-centric skincare lines have been incredibly popular in Asia (South Korea, especially) and the trend is catching on stateside.